Get Help Finding a New Talent

 ESG regulations allow for transparency and reduce green washing, resulting in a significant increase in sustainable investments.
 Although a greater number of corporations are stating their commitment to tackling the crisis, it can be questionable if they are actively following through and if so whether or not enough is being done.

 From a cyber security perspective, could lack of action put asset management firms at risk of becoming targets from so called hacktivists as seen with the EU carbon trading site?

 Overall, firms and investors have a moral duty to act through re-engineering, better management, and smarter sustainable investments.
 Asset managers have the ability to engage with investors, play a role in capital allocation, and finally act as a channel between the market and investors interests on climate change.
 Due to the role they play in the economy, naturally there is a responsibility on them to manage processes on cyber security and sustainability.

 In the long-term asset management firms will be presented with investment opportunities and improved public relations all whilst making positive contributions to the environment and reducing their investment and operational risk exposure.

-Octavian Donnelly is the Change & Transformation Lead - Risk and Operations at Rutherford, the executive specialists in compliance, legal, financial crime and change and transformation recruitment.
+Mike Aspinall is Head of Information Security, Cyber & Technology Risk at Rutherford, the executive specialists in compliance, legal, financial crime, cyber securtiy and risk, strategy and operation recruitment.